ProjectMayhem/Welcome/README.md

 They should be easy to use, run on a wide variety of platforms, and ideally without much or any configuration.

 Languages like Ruby, Python and Node/JavaScript are preferred, since they are well-known, easy to work with, and have big package ecosystems that allow for rapid development and lower code complexity.

+The aforementioned programming languages are _not a strict requirement_.
+Other programming languages are allowed, but please use good judgement.

 [osi-approved]: https://opensource.org/licenses